COSC3020/brute-force-sorting-chenry900/README.md

 Describe your reasoning and the conclusion you've come to.
 Your reasoning is the most important part.
 Add your answer to this markdown file.

+The best case run time would be nlogn with the worse case being nlog n as well.
+The run time wouldn't change if you generated them randomly without memory because the system used is quicksort so worst and best case run at about the same time.